Jameem/startup-promotion/README.md

 # startup-promotion
-An application for sending bulk promotions for startups
+Application for sending bulk promotions for startups

 ## Dependencies